Red Wings managing late season injuries

 Sustaining momentum

-By winning Saturday, the Wings will have done something that haven't accomplished since late November.
+By winning Saturday, the Wings will have done something they haven't accomplished since late November.

-The Wings had a five-game win streak from Nov.
+The Wings had a five-game winning streak from Nov.
 24-Dec.
 4. They haven't won more than two consecutive games since that win streak.

-Blashill felt the level of sacrifice was a huge factor in victories over Boston and Winnipeg this week, and was hopeful that carries over into the game against Columbus.
+Blashill felt the level of sacrifice was a huge factor in victories over Boston and Winnipeg this week, and hoped that carries over into the game against Columbus.

-“Part of that was we got good goaltending (also)," said Blashill of the two victories.
-"But I we did a good job of raising that level of sacrifice back to what it had been through the majority of the season, until we kind of fell out (of the playoff race)."
+“Part of that was we got good goaltending (also)," Blashill said of the two victories.
+"But I thought we did a good job of raising that level of sacrifice back to what it had been through the majority of the season, until we kind of fell out (of the playoff race)."

 ted.kulfan@detroitnews.com